stachu-w/About-me/README.md

 ### Hi there, I'm @Kaya!

-- **Interests:** DevOps, Windows & Linux administration, running, swimming, gardening, working out, enjoying hookah with friends, going to the sauna, learning German, skiing, and painting.
+- **Interests:** DevOps, Windows & Linux administration, running, swimming, gardening, working out, enjoying hookah with friends, going to the sauna, learning German, skiing, cooking, baking and painting.
 - **Currently Learning:** Java and server/web application development.
 - **Collaboration:** Open to contributing to any Java project.
 - **Contact:** Find me as “Karolina Margistan” on Facebook or “stachu.w” on Instagram.